Information on FDA review of geroscience-related IND applications

 There has been increasing research attention to the concept of geroscience, which focuses on the role of aging mechanisms in age-related diseases.
 A central geroscience premise is that drugs or other interventions targeted at such mechanisms have the potential to prevent or treat multiple aging-related conditions.
 Many investigators have expressed interest in Food and Drug Administration (FDA) policies and practices that may relate to geroscience-related drug development.

 Development or repurposing of such drugs will generally require FDA review of Investigational New Drug (IND) applications.
-However, certain types of studies may not require IND applications, as described in FDA’s 2013 Guidance: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND.
+However, certain types of studies may not require IND applications, as described in FDA’s 2013 Guidance: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND (PDF, 305K).

 FDA provides a wide range of public information and opportunities for discussion with sponsors of geroscience-related drug development programs.
 In early stages of planning and development of potential drug development programs, sponsors’ consideration of pertinent FDA Guidances and other public information may be useful.
 See Search for FDA Guidance Documents.

-Sponsors may discuss their drug development programs with FDA staff through a variety of Formal Meetings.
+Sponsors may discuss their drug development programs with FDA staff through a variety of Formal Meetings (PDF, 156K).
 Pre-IND meetings can serve the purpose of discussing broad outlines of the IND development.